ruggeri/tech-notes/databases/olap-oltp.md

 fewer queries faster.
 If aggregate throughput is essential, a system like Hadoop may be more efficient.

+OLAP is sometimes synonymous with DWH, or Data WareHouse.

 ## SMP vs MPP

 SMP means means *symmetric multiprocessing*.
 This means that all